AbdulrhmanAmmar20/AbdulrhmanAmmar20/README.md

 </td>
 <td width="62%" valign="top">

-### 🦊 Thaheen — Gamified Learning Platform
+### 🦊 Thaheen: Gamified Learning Platform

 An interactive **question-generation and gamified learning** system built to lift university students' academic performance.
-It tackles a problem every student hits — the shortage of practice questions in core courses — and layers on **Kahoot!-style live events** to make studying genuinely fun.
+It tackles a problem every student hits, the shortage of practice questions in core courses, and layers on **Kahoot!-style live events** to make studying genuinely fun.
 The need was validated through a survey and one-on-one student interviews.

 Role-based by design: **Admin** (users, settings, analytics dashboard), **Question Master** (content quality, ratings, adding/refining questions), **Regular User / Student** (practice by course & lesson, rate questions, create activities, leaderboards), and **Guest** (browse only).